 5. You must pay mortgage insurance premiums

-The FHA streamline refinance, like all FHA loans, requires you to pay mortgage insurance premiums.
+The FHA streamline refinance, like all FHA loans, requires you to pay mortgage insurance premiums (MIP).
 Getting a streamline refinance will not eliminate MIP.

-- Upfront mortgage insurance premiums: 1.75 percent of the loan amount
+- Upfront MIP: 1.75 percent of the loan amount

-- Annual mortgage insurance premiums: 0.45 percent to 1.05 percent of the loan amount each year of your loan term.
+- Annual MIP: 0.45 percent to 1.05 percent of the loan amount each year of your loan term

 Like all refinance programs, there are advantages and disadvantages to a streamline refinance through the FHA.

-- No credit check.
-Having a low credit score won’t keep you from refinancing with this program.
-The FHA doesn’t require a credit check.
+- No credit check – Having a low credit score won’t keep you from refinancing with this program.

-- You must have an FHA loan.
-If you aren’t currently an FHA borrower, you won’t qualify for this program.
-It’s not open to borrowers with a conventional mortgage.
+- Only available to FHA borrowers – If you aren’t currently an FHA borrower, you won’t qualify for this program; it’s not open to borrowers with a conventional mortgage.

-- There’s no cash-out refinance option.
-The FHA doesn’t allow cash-out refinance with this program.
-In fact, it only allows cash-back amounts of $500 or less that are for minor adjustments at closing.
+- No cash out – The program only allows cash-back amounts of $500 or less for minor adjustments at closing.

-- You pay additional mortgage insurance premium costs.
-If you have an FHA loan, you already paid an upfront mortgage insurance premium when you first financed.
-When you refinance with an FHA streamline, you’ll have to pay upfront mortgage insurance premiums again.
+- Additional upfront MIP – If you have an FHA loan, you already paid the upfront MIP when you first financed it.
+When you refinance with an FHA streamline, you’ll have to pay upfront MIP again.

-- Strict rules for refinancing.
-Even though the FHA doesn’t require appraisals, credit checks or income verification, it does issue some guidelines for lenders.
-For example, you must have a perfect 3-month payment history to qualify — only one late payment is allowed in the last 12 months.
+- Strict rules – Even though the FHA doesn’t require an appraisal or income verification, it does issue some guidelines for lenders.
+You must have a perfect three-month payment history to qualify — only one late payment is allowed in the last 12 months.
 In addition, if you’ve recently closed on an FHA loan, you must wait 210 days from your closing date in order to use the FHA streamline program.
-And the streamline must have a “net tangible benefit” as defined by the FHA, which may be hard to meet for some borrowers.
+The streamline must also have a “net tangible benefit,” as defined by the FHA, which might be hard to meet for some borrowers.

 What are FHA streamline rates today and is it worth it?

-FHA loan rates were historically low in early 2020, hovering at an average of around 3.46 percent.
-It’s possible to find lenders offering rates below that average.
-You can use a mortgage calculator to see how lowering your rate and increasing your loan term would impact your financial situation.
+FHA loan rates are historically low, and it’s possible to find lenders offering below-average rates.
+You can use a mortgage refinance calculator to see how lowering your rate and increasing your loan term would impact your financial situation.